Finding the Best Places to Retire Since 2006!

 Reader Requested Short Review of Orange Beach, Alabama

 Orange Beach (population 6,000) is on Alabama's eastern Gulf Coast and sits next to the Florida border.
 It began as as a fishing and farming village in the 1800s but did not incorporate until 1984.
-Today, Orange Beach is a high-end beach resort, busy with tourists in the summer but very quiet in the winter when many businesses close.
+Today, Orange Beach is an affluent beach resort, busy with tourists in the summer but very quiet in the winter when many businesses close.

-The cost of living is 25% above the national average, and the median home price is $360,000.
+The cost of living is 25% above the national average, and the median home price is $325,000.
 Fifty percent of residents are age 45 or better, and politics lean very much to the right.
 Thirty-three percent of locals hold at least a four year college degree.
 The town has more than doubled in size during the last couple of decades.
 Racial diversity is minimal.
-Crime rarely happens.
+The crime rate meets the national average.

-Real estate options and prices are all over the map, from modest inland bungalows in the high-$100,000s to oceanfront penthouse condos selling in the millions of dollars.
-And some boat slips are more expensive than some houses.
+Real estate options and prices are all over the map, from modest inland bungalows and manufactured homes in the high-$100,000s to tall, gleaming oceanfront condos selling in the millions of dollars.
+Some boat slips are more expensive than some houses.
 Most jobs are service-oriented, and class lines are somewhat evident.

 The Orange Beach Arts Center sponsors the annual Festival of the Arts, a fun celebration of visual, culinary and performing arts.
 The Center also hosts acoustic concerts in its main gallery.
 The Mobile Symphony and concert headliners occasionally come to town.